-Following our article Advantages of a 3D printer, you know more about the benefits of 3D printing, now you want to understand how EVA is used in 3D printing?
+Following our article The advantages of a 3D printer, you know more about the benefits of 3D printing, now you want to understand how EVA is used in 3D printing?

-Namma proposes you to follow step by step the following use process:
+Namma takes you step by step through the following process:

 1. Model preparation/Slicing

 First you need to prepare your model for 3D printing.
-This will allow you to modify and visualize your part, as well as generate the .gcode file that EVA will execute.
+This will enable you to modify and visualize your part, as well as generate the .gcode file that EVA will execute.

-To do this, you must use a CAM/slicing software (Computer Aided Manufacturing).
+To do this, you need to use CAM/slicing software (Computer-Aided Manufacturing).
 You can then import an STL file from the previously designed model.

-Then place the part on the board in a way that is optimized for printing so as to limit the overhanging areas.
-Also pay special attention to the orientation of the mechanical stresses of the part that it will be subjected to in its final use.
+- Place the part on the platen in a way optimized for printing, so as to limit overhangs.
+Pay particular attention to the orientation of the mechanical stresses to which the part will be subjected in its final use.

-Then choose the different parameters: the material, the nozzle diameter, the layer heights, the printing speed, the presence of supports…
+- Then select the various parameters: materials, nozzle diameter, layer heights, printing speed, presence of supports…

-Then start slicing the part and visualize the manufacturing of your part layer by layer.
+- Then start slicing the part, and visualize the manufacture of your part layer by layer.

-Once your model is ready, you must export it as a .gcode file, which will be the file executed by the machine.
+Once your model is ready, you need to export it as a .gcode file, which will be the file executed by the machine.

-With the help of the N-play control software, automatically carry out the home-machine to initialize the machine.
+Then, using the N-play control software, automatically perform home-machine operations to initialize the machine.

-Now place the filament spool in the machine compartment.
-Insert the filament from the spool into the feeder and select the material on N-Play.
+- Now place the filament spool in the machine compartment.
+Feed the filament from the spool into the feeder, then select the material on N-Play.

-Then wait for the filament to be extruded from the head.
+- Wait for the filament to extrude from the head.

-You can close the machine doors and press the button on the “Reset” console.
+Close the machine doors and press the “Rearm” button on the control panel.

 3. Launching 3D printing

-The manufacturing of the part starts.
+The part starts to be manufactured.
 At the end of the manufacturing process, remove the part with a spatula.

-For a more complete overview, we invite you to watch the 3D printing tutorial video available directly below.
+For a more complete overview, we invite you to view the 3D printing tutorial video available directly below.